elmtree-askmo/cloudcannon-app/content/learn/sociology/how-has-globalization-impacted-economic-disparities-and-poverty-levels-worldwide.md

 score: -1.0
 related_article1:
     id: 163867
+    title: >-
-    title: How did European exploration impact global trade routes and resource control?
+        How did European exploration impact global trade routes and resource control?
     subject: Sociology
     url: /learn/sociology/questions/how-did-european-exploration-impact-global-trade-routes-and-resource-control
 related_article2:
     id: 163862
+    title: >-
-    title: What are the main perspectives on globalization, and how do they describe the interconnectedness of global markets?
+        What are the main perspectives on globalization, and how do they describe the interconnectedness of global markets?
     subject: Sociology
     url: /learn/sociology/questions/what-are-the-main-perspectives-on-globalization-and-how-do-they-describe-the-interconnectedness-of-global-markets
 related_article3:
-    id: 163863
+    id: 163866
-    title: How have multinational corporations contributed to contemporary globalization since 1945?
+    title: >-
+        What factors contributed to the emergence of cities and urban centers during industrialization?
     subject: Sociology
-    url: /learn/sociology/questions/how-have-multinational-corporations-contributed-to-contemporary-globalization-since-1945
+    url: /learn/sociology/questions/what-factors-contributed-to-the-emergence-of-cities-and-urban-centers-during-industrialization
 related_article4:
-    id: 163861
+    id: 163862
-    title: How does neocolonialism manifest in the economic control of former colonies by wealthy nations?
+    title: >-
+        What are the main perspectives on globalization, and how do they describe the interconnectedness of global markets?
     subject: Sociology
-    url: /learn/sociology/questions/how-does-neocolonialism-manifest-in-the-economic-control-of-former-colonies-by-wealthy-nations
+    url: /learn/sociology/questions/what-are-the-main-perspectives-on-globalization-and-how-do-they-describe-the-interconnectedness-of-global-markets
 related_article5:
-    id: 163862
+    id: 163863
-    title: What are the main perspectives on globalization, and how do they describe the interconnectedness of global markets?
+    title: >-
+        How have multinational corporations contributed to contemporary globalization since 1945?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-main-perspectives-on-globalization-and-how-do-they-describe-the-interconnectedness-of-global-markets
+    url: /learn/sociology/questions/how-have-multinational-corporations-contributed-to-contemporary-globalization-since-1945
 ---

 &nbsp;